Liam Davis (footballer, born 1986)

-Liam Lloyd Davis (born 23 November 1986) is an English professional footballer who most recently played for National League club Torquay United.
+Liam Lloyd Davis (born 23 November 1986) is an English former professional footballer who most recently played for National League club Torquay United.

 Career

 Coventry City

 Davis joined Coventry City as a 16-year-old trainee from Fulham's Academy.
 He made his Coventry debut on 24 September 2005, aged 18, in a Football League Championship clash against Hull City at the Ricoh Arena.
 In March 2006, Davis was offered a new contract and eventually signed a new deal two months later.

 Davis then spent the start of the 2006–07 campaign on loan at Football League Two outfit Peterborough United on 14 September 2006.
 Two days after signing for the club, Davis made his Peterborough United debut, where he set up a goal for Trevor Benjamin to score the winning goal against Swindon Town.
 His playing time at Peterborough United earned him a loan extension for another month.
 After playing 7 games, Davis was dropped from the first team and ended his loan spell with Peterborough United and was sidelined with injuries for a long time.

 After returning to his parent club, Davis then made his first appearance of the 2006–07 season, starting the whole game, in a 4–1 win over Barnsley on 17 March 2007.
 He returned to feature in three first-team matches for Coventry under Iain Dowie at the tail-end of the season and signed a new one-year deal at the club in May 2007.

 He had made rapid progress since arriving in the Midlands, but injuries restricted his progress in the first half of 2007–08 season.
 However, an impressive substitute appearance in a 2–1 in over Ipswich Town in December prompted an extended run in the side, both on the left wing and in an unaccustomed role at left-back.

 At the end of the 2007/08 season, Davis was told his contract would not be renewed and he was free to find a new club as then manager Chris Coleman did not think he would feature regularly in his plans.